 The final two candidates battling to become the next prime minister

-There are now two remaining candidates in the race to replace Boris Johnson as Tory Party leader and prime minister.
+There are now two remaining candidates in the race to replace Boris Johnson as Conservative Party leader and prime minister.

 Ms Mordaunt picked up 105 backers, which was not enough to defeat Ms Truss on 113 or Mr Sunak on 137.

-Kemi Badenoch was knocked out of the fourth round on Tuesday, after Tom Tugendhat was voted out on Monday.
+Kemi Badenoch was knocked out of the fourth round on Tuesday, 19 July, after Tom Tugendhat was voted out in the third round on Monday.

 Suella Braverman was eliminated in the second round on July 14, while Jeremy Hunt and Nadhim Zahawi both crashed out the day before.